-4.0 PROHIBITION AGAINST RETALIATION
+5.0 PROHIBITION AGAINST RETALIATION

-This policy prohibits retaliation against any individual for raising an allegations of gender-based discrimination, sexual harassment or sexual violence, for cooperating in an investigation or another proceeding related to such allegations, or for opposing gender-based discrimination, sexual harassment or sexual violence.
-Complaints or instances of retaliation shall be addressed as separate potential violations of this policy.
+This policy prohibits retaliation against any individual for reporting an allegation of sexual harassment, sexual violence, or interpersonal violence; for cooperating or participating in an investigation or another proceeding related to such allegations; or for engaging in activities to oppose sexual harassment, sexual violence, or interpersonal violence.
+Complaints or incidents of retaliation shall be addressed as separate violations of this policy.

-5.0 SANCTIONS FOR VIOLATIONS
+6.0 SANCTIONS FOR VIOLATIONS

 A violation of this policy may result in the imposition of sanctions.
-Sanctions may include, but are not limited to, the following: mandatory attendance at gender-based discrimination, sexual harassment and/ or sexual violence awareness and prevention seminars; mandatory attendance at other training programs; oral reprimand and warning; written reprimand and warning; student probation, suspension, or expulsion; educational sanctions; restitution; suspension without pay; or termination of employment or appointment.
+Sanctions imposed by Mines may include, but are not limited to, the following: mandatory attendance at relevant awareness and prevention training or other educational programs; oral reprimand and warning; written reprimand and warning; student probation, suspension, employment disciplinary action up to and including termination; expulsion; educational sanctions; restitution; and prohibition of entering the Mines campus or attending Mines' sponsored events.
+Sanctions will be based on the severity of the infraction.